 - Isolation and culture techniques of bacteria - The external feature of bacteria and colony characteristics.
-Various staining techniques - Sterilization of heat sensitive materials - Counting of microorganism in the environment - Isolation of parasites from edible fruits. - Good laboratory practice and Biosafety measures.
+Various staining techniques - The external feature of bacteria and colony characteristics. - Sterilization of heat sensitive materials - Counting of microorganism in the environment - Isolation of parasites from edible fruits.

 - 1. This practical paper will build the student to describe and distinguish the bacterial colonies. - 2.
-They also will create knowledge on preparing permanent temporary mounts for fungi, protozoan's and algae. - 3.Students will able to understand the parasites and itsnature. - 4.
-They can able to handle the pathogens safely. - 5.Students able to describe the Spirogyra, Chlamydomonas and Volvox. - 6.Students able to handle the instruments in the microbiology laboratory
+They also will create knowledge on preparing permanent temporary mounts for fungi, protozoans and algae. - 3.
+Students will able to understand the parasites and its nature. - 4.
+They can able to handle the pathogens safely. - 5.
+Students able to describe the Spirogyra, Chlamydomonas and Volvox - 6.
+Students able to handle the instruments in the microbiology laboratory

 - 1. Microbiology Good Laboratory Practices and Biosafety. - 2.
-To study the principle and applications of important instruments (biological safety cabinets, autoclave, incubator, BOD incubator, hot air oven, microscope, pH meter) used in the microbiology laboratory. - 3.
+To study the principle and applications of important instruments (biological safety cabinets, autoclave, incubator, incubator, hot air oven, microscope, pH meter) used in the microbiology laboratory. - 3.
 Preparation of culture media for bacterial cultivation. - 4.
-Sterilization of heat sensitive material by membrane filtration and assessment for sterility. - 5.
+Sterilization of heat sensitive material by membrane filtration and assessment forsterility. - 5.
 Demonstration of the presence of micro flora in the environment by exposing nutrient agar plates to air. - 6.
 Temporary mounts Lacto phenol cotton blue mount Rhizopus, Penicillium, Aspergillus. - 7.
 Study of Spirogyra and Chlamydomonas, Volvox using temporary mounts. - 8.
-Study of the following protozoans using permanent mounts/photographs: Amoeba, Entamoeba, Paramecium and Plasmodium
+Study of the following protozoans using permanent mounts/photographs: Amoeba, Entamoeba, and Plasmodium